County of Conviction: Kern

-At the time of his arrest, Gupton told the arresting officers that he did not commit the shooting and maintained his innocence throughout his sentence.
-Since the conviction, one of the witnesses recanted her testimony and identification.
-She contacted CIP and explained that she actually never saw the shooting.
+At the time of his arrest, Rodney told the arresting officers he did not commit the shooting and maintained his innocence throughout trial and sentencing.
+In 2011, one of the witnesses recanted her testimony and identification.
+She contacted CIP and explained she actually never saw the shooting.
 She lied to the police and court.
-The only remaining evidence was a contaminated eyewitness identification that was inconsistent throughout the investigation and trial.
+The only remaining evidence was a contaminated eyewitness identification which was inconsistent throughout the investigation and trial.